 There's so much that we share, that it's time we're aware

-It's a small world after all
+It's a small world after all.

 We discovered Ralph's grocery store chain where we purchased takeout food for dinner.
-We also visited Knott's Berry Farm and spent a day at the Long Beach Pike boardwalk now gone.
+We also visited Knott's Berry Farm and spent a day at the Long Beach Pike boardwalk, now gone.

-A wave of terror swept me as I shuddered thinking how my family would be in steerage if on the Titanic.
-As it went down we would be trapped below deck, pleading behind locked steel grates.
-Depressed my new hubby hugged me and we went back to the beach.
+A wave of terror swept me.
+I shuddered thinking how my family would be in steerage if on the Titanic.
+As it went down, we would be trapped below deck, pleading behind locked steel grates.
+Depressed, my new hubby hugged and comforted me but he thought me a silly girl.
+We went back to the beach.
 Wading in the warm surf offset the gloom of seeing the Queen Mary.

 We switched turns driving, kept our fingers crossed the wheels would continue to spin and drove nonstop.
-Arriving late at night, exhausted but elated to have avoided car trouble, he carried me across the pre rented duplex threshold.
-On the box spring and mattress sitting on the floor we fell asleep, too tired for sex.
+Late at night, we arrived at our new home, one half of a duplex.
+Exhausted but elated to have avoided car trouble, he carried me across the threshold to the bedroom.
+On the box spring and mattress on the floor, sans bed frame, we fell asleep, too tired for sex.
+I was pregnant.